-This topic describes how to shrink a database by using Object in SQL Server by using SQL Server Management Studio or Transact-SQL.
+This topic describes how to shrink a database in SQL Server by using Object in SQL Server Management Studio or Transact-SQL.

 Shrinking data files recovers space by moving pages of data from the end of the file to unoccupied space closer to the front of the file.
 When enough free space is created at the end of the file, data pages at end of the file can be deallocated and returned to the file system.

 The database cannot be made smaller than the minimum size of the database.
 The minimum size is the size specified when the database was originally created, or the last explicit size set by using a file-size-changing operation, such as

 DBCC SHRINKFILE.
 For example, if a database was originally created with a size of 10 MB and grew to 100 MB, the smallest size the database could be reduced to is 10 MB, even if all the data in the database has been deleted.

 You cannot shrink a database while the database is being backed up.
 Conversely, you cannot backup a database while a shrink operation on the database is in process.

 To view the current amount of free (unallocated) space in the database.
 For more information, see Display Data and Log Space Information for a Database

 Consider the following information when you plan to shrink a database: